-This proposal aims to solve two problems with performing consecutive operations on a value.
-In ECMAScript there are two main styles of achieving this functionality currently: nesting calls and chaining calls, each of them come with a differing set of challenges when used.
+The pipeline proposal aims to solve two problems with performing consecutive operations on a value.
+In EcmaScript there are two main styles of achieving this functionality currently.
+Nesting calls and chaining calls, these two come with a differing set of challenges when used.